BenDipp/Archipelago/worlds/hitman_woa/docs/setup_en.md

  1. Download the latest version of [Peacock](https://github.com/thepeacockproject/Peacock/releases/latest).
  2. Unzip the files into an easily accessible place.
-    - Do not place them in the game folder or Windows' Program Files.
+    - Do not place them in the game folder or the "Program Files" folder of Windows.
  3. In that unziped folder run both `Start Server.cmd` and `PeacockPatcher.exe`.
  4. Start Hitman to verify it worked.
 The Main Menu should feature a Panel stating "Powered by The Peacock Project".
  5. Close `Start Server.cmd` and place `archipelago.plugin.js` in the `plugins`-folder.